 At it’s core, WordPress is a free tool that folks can use as the building blocks for their online interactions.
 Whether that’s a blog, a website or an app, doesn’t matter.
 What matters is that they can mold it to be what they need.

 And that’s the reason that tiny blue orange has been dedicated to WordPress for over a decade.
 It’s a seriously flexible resource that doesn’t have to be complicated or intense.
-Which is why we are working behind the scenes to build a program for teaching WordPress users how to make the most out of their website.
-If you want to be the first to see what learn to love WP has to offer, sign up to get on the waitlist.
+Which is why we built a program for teaching WordPress users how to make the most out of their website.
+If you want to learn to love WP, sign up here.